Bethany Platt: Early development

-Bethany is introduced in 2000 when the show tackled the controversial subject of teenage pregnancy, using the character of 13-year-old Sarah-Louise Platt, recently recast to 16-year-old Tina O'Brien.
+Bethany is introduced in 2000 when the show tackled the controversial subject of teenage pregnancy, using the character of 13-year-old Sarah Platt, recently recast to 16-year-old Tina O'Brien.
 The storyline was praised by health minister Yvette Cooper, saying "we need to make sure that young people themselves are aware of just how easy it is to get pregnant and just how hard it is to be a parent, if we are to get teenage pregnancy rates down" and praised Granada TV "on having the courage to include a storyline in Coronation Street about teenage pregnancy."

-Lucy Fallon (pictured) was cast as Bethany as a last minute replacement for Katie Redford, after it was revealed that Redford lied about her age, when being considered for the role.
+Lucy Fallon (pictured) was cast as Bethany as a last-minute replacement for Katie Redford, after it was revealed that Redford lied about her age when being considered for the role.

 In 2007, a storyline involving Bethany's uncle, David Platt, planting ecstasy tablets in one of her toys and Bethany accidentally taking drugs was revealed.
 Of the storyline, Jack P. Shepherd commented "I was quite excited because I've not really done emotional stuff before.
 I've done little bits but this is a huge storyline.
 It's a character change for David.
 The only way David knows how to get attention is by doing bad things.
 It's the only time when people sit up and listen."
 Executive producer Kieran Roberts said "We didn't set out to do a story about the danger of drugs, but we have got responsibilities and if we can send out a useful message, in this case that drugs can be very dangerous, then that is all well and good."